Coherent-Partners/nodegen-server-compatibility/README.md

 This page details the compatibility between a version of the [`nodegen-server`](https://github.com/orgs/Coherent-Partners/packages/container/package/nodegen-server) against the Spark [Neuron compiler](https://docs.coherent.global/build-spark-services/neuron/release-history).
 The compiler version can be found from the Spark UI under the _[Service Documentation Version details](https://docs.coherent.global/navigation/service-documentation#version-details)_ or in the [_Execute API_ `response_meta`.](https://docs.coherent.global/spark-apis/execute-api/execute-api-v3#response_meta)

+The releases include the download for a JSON file mapping the compatibility versions.

 # Compatibility versions